Department of Applied Mathematics and Statistics

 LinkedIn

-I love teaching, and have taught a few courses as the primary instructor at JHU.
+I love teaching, and have taught a multiple courses as the primary instructor at JHU.
 I am a teaching fellow of the department of Applied Math and Statistics there, and have won multipe awards for my work as a teaching assistant at JHU.
 An overview of my teaching experience can be found here.

 Before joining JHU, I completed my bachelor's degree in mathematics at Fordham University, where I had the great pleasure of working with Kei Kobayashi on parameter estimation for heavy-tailed stochastic processes.